OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 If your add-in calls any of these APIs, you should adopt NAA and migrate to using Entra ID tokens to access Microsoft Graph instead.

-We'll provide tooling via PowerShell for Microsoft 365 administrators in October 2024 to report the app ID of any add-in that used legacy Exchange online tokens in the last 28 days.
+We'll provide tooling via PowerShell for Microsoft 365 administrators in October 2024.
+The tooling will report the app ID of any add-in that used legacy Exchange online tokens in the last 28 days.
 The tooling will also allow you to turn legacy Exchange online tokens on or off for the entire tenant.
 We'll provide more information when the tooling is ready in this FAQ.

 ### Which Outlook add-ins are in scope?